WillemOuwerkerk/noForth-T-hardware-examples-RP2040/Pico-kit-examples/readme.md

 ## Pico-kit examples

+The Pico kit is an experimental board for the RP2040 Pico boards and clones.
+It features a number of well-known interfaces.
+For example, I2C, SPI, switches, LEDs, MOSFET output, Bluetooth, ESP-12F, OLED, etc. It also has two RS232 connections to allow noForth t duo comfortable use.

 - [****I2C-board-examples.f****](I2C-board-examples.f) ; I2C usage example using the I2C-board ans an RP2040 slave
 - [****RP2040-hw-i2c-3P.f****](RP2040-hw-i2c-3P.f) ; I2C1 master implementation
 - [****blink-0-P.f****](blink-0-P.f) ; Simple blinker using the BOOT-key for escape